nnellans/bash-guide/README.md

     last line for now
 token

-# method 4: Here String: feed a single line of text into command1's standard input
+# method 4: "Here String": feed a single line of text into command1's standard input
 command1 <<< "line of text"
 ```